Jeff Sugar, MD

 Jeff Sugar, MD, a Distinguished Life Fellow of the American Psychiatric Association, is a psychological trauma expert, board-certified in both child and general psychiatry.
 He has been retained as an expert witness in a broad range of child and general psychiatric cases since 1990, both for the plaintiff and for the defense.

-Although most of Dr. Sugar’s career has been focused on serving underprivileged children, first in the non-profit sector as Chief of Psychiatry and later as Director of Research for Hathaway Children and Family Services in Sylmar, California, then in several clinical and teaching roles at USC, Dr. Sugar also has extensive experience in forensic psychiatric evaluations.
+Most of Dr. Sugar’s career has been focused on serving underprivileged children, first in the non-profit sector as Chief of Psychiatry and later as Director of Research for Hathaway Children and Family Services in Sylmar, California.
+He then served in several clinical and teaching roles at USC.
+Dr. Sugar also has extensive experience in forensic psychiatric evaluations.

 Areas of Expertise